 Also, Read –OM Meditation

-Steps to Do Zen Meditation
+Steps to Do Zen Meditation Techniques

 - Sit Right

-In case of Full Lotus pose, you should place both of the feet on your opposite thighs, on each side.
-In case of Half Lotus pose you can place any of your ankles on the opposite thigh.
-In case you are comfortable sitting, take a kneeling position or sit on a backless bench.
+In the case of a Full Lotus pose, you should place both of the feet on your opposite thighs, on each side.
+In the case of the Half Lotus pose you can place any of your ankles on the opposite thigh.
+In case you are comfortable sitting, take a kneeling position Vajrasana or sit on a backless bench.
 However, the sitting position is often recommended.
 Ensure that your back is upright and erect.
 Keep your body duly balanced, and it shouldn’t be too much tensed or relaxed.

 - Hand Posture